Pick Safe Household Chores for your Kids

 - 5Sort and wash the dishes.

-- 7Tend the yard.Task young kids to pick up small twigs and pieces of leaves in the yard.Advertisement
+- 7Task young kids to pick up small twigs and pieces of leaves in the yard.Tend the yard.Advertisement

 Tips, Tricks and Warnings